Body

 OIT development and delivery to desired location(s) (Timeline 1-2 weeks pending workload)

-• All applications go through three layers of testing before they are published.
+All applications undergo three layers of testing before being published.

-• Applications are posted in the appropriate self-service area depending on the platform or pushed to the location as required.
+Applications are posted in the appropriate self-service area, depending on the platform, or pushed to the designated location as required.

 Other considerations